home | what's new | other sitescontact | about

 Editor's last word:

-Regarding the above title-reference of "rigid belief," a moment's consideration should suggest to us that it states the obvious.
+Regarding the above title-reference of "rigid belief," a moment's consideration should indicate that it states the obvious.

 Little shock to suggest that a belief-system will skew a medium's messages - a rigid belief-system skews all messages, for all of us, every day, concerning all news that we receive.
 Today, we call it "fake news," and we know what this means.